hypothesis/h/README.rst

 About
 -----

 Hypothes.is brings community peer review to The Internet.
-It is a web site and a browser application which enable rich annotation of web content.
-The web site acts as both a community and authentication end point as well as a deployment host for the browser application.
+It is a web application which enables rich annotation of web content.
+The project acts as a community aggregator for annotations and identity provider for annotators.
+It also serves to deploy an annotation agent designed for modern web browsers.

-The browser application is based substantially on work by the `Open Knowledge Foundation`_ on the `Annotator Project`_.
+The project builds heavily on components developed for the `Annotator Project`_ and is structured to encourage upstream contribution where possible.
+However, work is required to make Annotator more extensible in order to facilitate contribution.

+Additionally, work is underway to support the data model described by the `Open Annotation Core`_ specification document.

-Please join us in `#hypothes.is`_ on freenode_.
+See the `project wiki`_ for the roadmap and additional information and join us in `#hypothes.is`_ on freenode_ for discussion.

+Those wishing to contribute to the project should also `subscribe`_ to the development mailing list and read about `contributing`_.

 Installation
 ------------